dabernards/dip-cast-controller/README.md

-# dip_cast_controller
+# README

-Arduino-based dip-casting apparatus
+To reliably dip cast polymer coatings, an Arduino-based controller was developed to allow control of dip-casting draw speed and mandrel rotation rate.